NebraskaBack to map

 Archer Daniels Midland Columbus

 Archer Daniels Midland Lincoln

 Western Sugar Coop - Scottsbluff

 30 gas plants

 Red Willow County

-The last 55% of emissions in Nebraska comes other sources
+The last 55% of Nebraska's climate pollution comes from other sources...

 Learn how to electrify your own machines and pass local policy to electrify the restTake Action